-- The training activity was focused on developing the technical skills and knowledge of the employees from all divisions.
-Tailor-made training programs were implemented and developed for employees in Head Office, as well as Retail & Corporate network, delivered internally (through our 4 School Branches and business specialists) and also externally. - Network employees had access to special training programs for developing technical knowledge as well as competencies needed in their daily activity.
-School Branches were actively involved in delivering these trainings.
-More than 500 employees participated at in-class trainings and more than 1.200 participated to online trainings, internally created. - Head office and network employees have access to an extended soft skills training curricula: change management, personal efficiency, emotional intelligence, communication, creative thinking in problem solving, business presentation skills, etc. Over 500 colleagues participated at these types of trainings in 2015; - The internal e-learning and testing platform, including that from UniCredit Group were actively used both for on-line education, as well as for periodical testing sessions, for topics as: AML Compliance, Saving Law, Information Security, Physical Security, Antifraud, Anticorruption, , antitrust, conflict of interest.
-Using this platform were delivered also technical trainings for employees in the network; - E-learning concept was further developed, through the extended usage of SkillSoft e-learning platform (world's biggest e-learning provider), offering unlimited access to all our employees at over 2000 trainings soft and technical.
-More than 500 colleagues had access to foreign language trainings (English, German, Italian), using external e-learning platforms, - Continued development of the leadership pipeline, as one of our strategic objective, relying on UniCredit Group Talent Management Programs addressing executives and talents (Executive Development Program, Talent Management Review).
-These programs were further developed, according to the company' objectives; - The employees with managerial position had access to trainings and specialized programs: First Time Manager Program, , managerial trainings, business simulations, leadership events and conferences, 360 Feedback, coaching in order to further developed managerial competencies and performance; - Internal Coaching program implemented with a team of 4 internal coaches (including 3ICF certified coaches), was continued, focused on individual and team development; - Internal Mentoring Program reached the 10th edition; - We continued the cooperation with local students associations in Bucharest and within the country.
+- Focus of training activity on developing the technical skills and knowledge of the employees from all divisions; - Network employees had access to special training programs for developing technical knowledge as well as competencies needed in their daily activity.
+School branches were actively involved in delivering these trainings.
+More than 500 employees participated at inclass trainings and more than 1.200 participated to online trainings, internally created.

+- Head office and network employees have access to an extended soft skills training curricula: change management, personal efficiency, emotional intelligence, communication, creative thinking in problem solving, business presentation skills, etc. Over 500 colleagues participated at these types of trainings in 2015; - The internal e-learning and testing platform, including that from UniCredit Group were actively used both for on-line education, as well as for periodical testing sessions, for topics as: AML Compliance, Saving Law, Information Security, Physical Security, Antifraud, Anticorruption, , antitrust, conflict of interest.
+Using this platform were delivered also technical trainings for employees in the network; - Further development of E-learning platform through the extended usage of SkillSoft e-learning platform (world's biggest e-learning provider), offering unlimited access to all our employees at over 2000 trainings soft and technical.
+More than 500 colleagues had access to foreign language trainings (English, German, Italian), using external e-learning platforms; - Continued development of the leadership pipeline, as one of our strategic objective, relying on UniCredit Group Talent Management Programs addressing executives and talents (Executive Development Program, Talent Management Review); - The employees with managerial position had access to trainings and specialized programs: First Time Manager Program, managerial trainings, business simulations, leadership events and conferences, 360 Feedback, coaching in order to further developed managerial competencies and performance; - Internal Coaching program implemented with a team of 4 internal coaches (including 3ICF certified coaches), was continued, focused on individual and team development; - Internal Mentoring Program reached the 10th edition; - Cooperation with local students associations in Bucharest and within the country.